 About Dr Tim Ubhi

-With over 25 years experience in Paediatrics and Child Health, I’ve got the training and expertise to give the right medical advice on nearly all common child health conditions.
+With over 28 years experience in Paediatrics and Child Health, I’ve got the training and expertise to give the right medical advice on nearly all common child health conditions.
 Online resources are often not backed up by science and medicine, so through this Blog I want to provide online medical advice that you can totally rely on.
+I have a special interest in PANS PANDAS and have seen over 800 patients with PANDAS, one of the largest cohorts of patients with this condition in Europe.

 Covering a range of topics, I hope you find my resources useful.
 My website, The Children’s e-Hospital , has lot’s of information for you, as parents, to give your children the very best care.